nfcharles/clj-ais/README.md

 ```
 The ```:len``` field in the field specification map is the number of bits representing the particular field.

-Adding support for a new message type requires creating a new type specification mapping with properly implemented field deserializers ```:fn```.
+Adding support for a new message type requires creating a new field mapping configuration with properly implemented field deserializers ```:fn```.
 See http://catb.org/gpsd/AIVDM.html#_ais_payload_interpretation for more information.
 Finally, you must extend the ```ais-mapping/parsing-rules``` multimethod in order to register the new mapping.

 ```clojure
 ;; Type 25 decoding specification